Editorial Review

 Author: PurePep Vital Research Editorial Team|Reviewed by: Scientific Compliance Reviewer

-Last reviewed: December 22, 2025
+Last reviewed: December 2025

 Why Accurate Peptide Dosing Matters

-Peptide dosing is not a matter of "more is better" — it is a matter of precision.
-Peptides operate within specific concentration ranges that trigger their target receptor pathways.
-Below the threshold, no meaningful biological response is observed.
-Above the optimal range, receptor desensitization risk increases, feedback inhibition, or off-target effects that can confound research results and compromise safety.
+Peptide dosing is not a matter of "more is better."
+It is a matter of precision.
+Peptides work within specific concentration ranges that trigger their target receptor pathways.

 Weight Management Peptides: Dosing Reference

 Tirzepatide: Start at 2.5 mg subcutaneously once weekly for 4 weeks.
 Increase by 2.5 mg increments every 4 weeks to a maintenance dose of 5-15 mg weekly.
-The SURMOUNT trials used 5 mg, 10 mg, and 15 mg maintenance doses, with dose-dependent weight loss (15.0%, 19.5%, and 20.9% respectively).
+The SURMOUNT trials used 5 mg, 10 mg, and 15 mg maintenance doses.
+Weight loss was dose-dependent (15.0%, 19.5%, and 20.9%).

 CJC-1295 (with DAC): 2 mg subcutaneously once weekly.
 The Drug Affinity Complex extends half-life to 5-8 days, enabling weekly dosing.
 IGF-1 elevation is sustained between doses.
 Some protocols alternate with 1 mg twice weekly for more consistent levels.